Bob Dylan and Scarlet Rivera: Strings of Rolling Thunder

 Ode to Bobbie Gentry…and that Tallahatchie Bridge

 “It was the third of June, another sleepy, dusty Delta day…” I sing in the car.
-This is about as far as I get before my sweet hubby groans, “Okay, THAT’S enough.”
-He knows what’s coming next: the entire five verses of Bobbie Gentry’s Southern gothic hit, “Ode to Billie Joe.”
-Yep, I’ve known the lyrics to that moody little song frontwards and backwards since Daddy first brought home the single in July 1967.
-The beautiful Bobbie is 70 years old today, and I want to thank her for inspiring me at a young age to write about my life and my observations.
+This is about as far as I get before my friends groan, “Okay, THAT’S enough.”
+They know what’s coming next: the entire five verses of Bobbie Gentry’s Southern gothic hit, “Ode to Billie Joe.”
+Yep, I’ve known the lyrics … Read more

 ‘Lady Sings the Blues’ Biopic: The True Spirit of Billie Holiday?